JKen0/v1/README.md

 - **Projects Page**: Serves as a page for all projects I have worked on throughout the last couple of years, highlighting my contributions and expertise in various domains and technologies.

-Additionaly users have the ability to change the theme by clicking on the avatar icon to open settings.
+Additionaly users have the ability to change the theme by clicking on the avatar icon to open settings, so far the user has the ability to toggle dark mode theme.

+Additionally, this project consists of a REST API backend application powered by Node.js and MongoDB, serves live data to our frontend application.
+Using Node.js, we ensure high performance and scalability, handling concurrent requests efficiently.
+This backend application is currently deployed and running on render servers.
+Currently we have calls to fetch course data, fetch spotify data, and fetch project data.

 ## Deployment